 Have you tried pumpkin and potato gratin before.
 It’s still ooey gooey and cheesy like your typical potatoes au gratin recipe but with a hint of pumpkin, perfect for the Fall season.
 Whether you’re making this for Thanksgiving, Christmas, or just during the week it is a great twist on the traditional au gratin potatoes.

-If you’re looking for a new Thanksgiving side dish, for Christmas, or just something to serve with dinner this might be something new!
+If you’re looking for a new Thanksgiving side dish, or just something to serve with dinner this might be something new!

-It’s always good to try at least one new dish during the holidays, you never know what might become your new favorite and something you might serve year after year, and possibly throughout the year too with dinner.
-Here’s the printable recipe.
+- It’s always good to try at least one new dish during the holidays.
+You never know what might become your new favorite.
+You might find something you’ll serve year after year.

 Pumpin and potato gratin